JamesTheHacker/Simplex/README.md

     npm install

-Now you can simply write your CSS as normal, save it under the `css` directory:
+Now you can simply write your CSS as normal, save it under the `src` directory:

-`css/post.css`
+`src/post.css`

     .post {
         display: flex;